edisonpapers/lathrops-notes/3/README.md

 ## 6C
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3003/manifest seq="6" right
 poles and also of the equator, and produced a displacement of the lower crust of the Piedmont region of North Carolina 84 Miles■Th Thus Charleston SC was 84 34c miles further out at sea
-Kennelly can make some very interesting calculations based on the Saharian Sea idea= get him to do it.
+Kennelly can make some very interesting calculations based on the Saharian Sea idea get him to do it.

 ## 7C
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3003/manifest seq="7" right